-Pearson Edexcel GCSE in Religious Studies (5RS01/01) Unit 1: Religion and life based on a study of Christianity and at least one other religion
+Pearson Edexcel GCSE in Religious Studies (5RS03/01) Unit 3: Religion and life based on a study of Roman Catholic Christianity

 Edexcel and BTEC Qualifications

 Edexcel and BTEC qualifications come from Pearson, the world's leading learning company.
 We provide a wide range of qualifications including academic, vocational, occupational and specific programmes for employers.
 For further information, please visit our website at www.edexcel.com.